-This particular requirement mirrors a requirement that has been contained in Public Health Order (PHO) 20-20, which sets forth specific infection control guidance for the following residential care facilities: Assisted Living Residences, Nursing Care Facilities, and Facilities for Persons with Intellectual and Developmental Disabilities.
+Emergency rules for this particular requirement were adopted by the board in February 2023, and the Department now requests permanent rulemaking.
+The infection control requirement of the law mirrors a requirement that was previously contained in Public Health Order (PHO) 20-20, which sets forth specific infection control guidance for the following residential care facilities: Assisted Living Residences, Nursing Care Facilities, and Facilities for Persons with Intellectual and Developmental Disabilities.
 It became clear during the height of the COVID-19 pandemic that these facilities were at-risk for infectious disease outbreaks, due to the congregate living arrangements.
-The original PHO 20-20 went into place on March 12, 2020, and facilities have been held to this infection control guidance since then.
+The original PHO 20-20 was put into place on March 12, 2020, and was taken down after emergency rules were adopted by the Board on February 15, 2023.

-With the shift from an emergency to a long term response by the Department, PHO 20-20 is expected to lapse without renewal at the end of February 2023.
-The Department is requesting the Board of Health pass emergency rules to ensure existing infection control requirements, as required by the PHO, do not lapse while the Health Facilities and Emergency Medical Services Division (Division) continues its stakeholder engagement process for permanent rulemaking related to infection control requirements in Section 25-3-128(11),C.R.S.
+With the shift from an emergency to a long term response by the Department, emergency rules were adopted which mirrored PHO 20-20.
+The Department is requesting the Board of Health pass permanent rules to ensure the existing infection control requirements in Section 25-3-128(11), C.R.S. do not lapse when the emergency rules expire.

-As such, the proposed emergency rules incorporate the requirements of the aforementioned guidance.
+As such, the proposed permanent rules incorporate the requirements of the aforementioned guidance.
 The new rule language includes the following:

-- Facilities will make vaccines for communicable diseases and vaccine information available to staff and residents; and - Facilities will appoint an Infection Control Officer, responsible for the Facility's Infection Control & Prevention Program, who will be tasked with the following requirements: - Complete initial and continuing education; and - Maintain and implement supplies, information, training, and policies related to the management of infectious diseases. - All licensed health facilities will establish and maintain infectious disease mitigation, vaccine, and treatment plan.
+- Facilities will make vaccines for communicable diseases and vaccine information available to staff and residents; and - Facilities will appoint an Infection Control Officer, responsible for the Facility's Infection Control & Prevention Program, who will be tasked with the following requirements: - o Complete initial and continuing education; and - Maintain and implement supplies, information, training, and policies related to the management of infectious diseases. - All licensed health facilities will establish and maintain infectious disease mitigation, vaccine, and treatment plan.
 This plan will address: - Identification of staff to coordinate vaccine information, and tracking of vaccination status of staff and, if applicable, residents - Name and location of vaccine and treatment providers to be used by the facility

-• How the facility will assess and address the vaccination of new staff, and if applicable, residents
+How the facility will assess and address the vaccination of new staff, and if applicable, residents

-This emergency rulemaking also includes:
+This permanent rulemaking also includes: